rewinfrey/hireology-challenge/part1/controller.md

                 end
             end

-But now this helps expose some unnecessary control flow that can be removed:
+This helps expose some unnecessary control flow that can be removed (and we get to remove a local variable):

            jobs.each do |job|
                 unless job.blank?